 Children Missing Education Officers

-Sensory Support Services ( including hearing and visually impaired services0
+Inclusive Learning Service ( including hearing and visually impaired services )

 Ethnic Minority and Traveller Achievement Service

-How will Goldenhill Primary Academy support my child’s transition to and from school?
+How will Goldenhill Primary Academy support my child’s transition to and from Academy?

-Induction for all Early Years children usually takes place in at the end of the Summer Term, and includes visits to school, and an induction meeting for parents.
-The school also offers optional Home Visits where the Early Years team will visit parents and their children in the home environment.
+Induction for all Early Years children usually takes place in at the end of the Summer Term, and includes visits to the Academy, and an induction meeting for parents.
+The Academy also offers optional Home Visits where the Early Years team will visit parents and their children in the home environment.

 If a child has a current CAF (Common Assessment Framework), we ensure that all professionals are involved in supporting the transition process.